-Slack & Davis founding partner Michael Slack authors an article in Trial magazine about the continuing proliferation of drones and how the current aircraft regulatory system is not equipped to deal with them.
+Slack Davis Sanger founding partner Michael Slack authors an article in Trial magazine about the continuing proliferation of drones and how the current aircraft regulatory system is not equipped to deal with them.
 Industry groups have projected that the drone industry would generate $82 billion in annual revenue by 2025, dependent on the government adopting appropriate legal and regulatory frameworks.

 Recent proposed FAA regulations establish minimum rules and standards for the operation of small commercial drones, but fall very short when it comes to safety.
 Additionally, proposed regulations do not adequately address recreational drone use or rule enforcement.